Pride & Joy Double Trouble w Stevie Ray Vaughn 1985

 A hearty thank-you to Nhu Thao of Discogs for her superhuman assistance with not a few images.

-One might note the want of advertising on this website.
+One thing very different about this website is its entire absence of advertising.
 I find it distracting from other tasks at hand.
 There is one product, however, without which this website wouldn't be for the last twenty years, that CCleaner which I particularly recommend for the giant assistance and zero problem that it's ever been.
 I've no affiliation with CCleaner other than constant use of it.
 Nor do I affiliate or engage in commercial relationships with anyone else.
 This website is wholly educational.
-I've nothing to gain from any links, all of which are placed because that's where the information is.
-They contribute to understanding the topic at hand.
+I've nothing to gain from any links (such as affiliate), all of which are placed because that's where the information is: they contribute to understanding the topic at hand.
 Who use this site will never be impeded by an intrusive advertisement stuck exactly where you're reading.
 Your device will never freeze because I'm sucking as much data (memory) out of it as I can.
+(AllMusic has been losing customers for as long as I can remember for this reason.
+I hesitate to point to it at the same time that it can be a highly helpful resource.
+There's no avoiding AllMusic in research — knowledgeable writers — but I keep visits brief and clean the cache.)
 There aren't 57 varieties of cookies from which to choose here, zero pop-ups, no cosmic mysteries requiring subscriptions, and the only notifications anyone is ever going to get are what's already here: you're reading it, your email address not requisite.
 There's nothing in your face here except the subject at hand as clear as I can make it.
 Among scholastic sources I list not a few vendors because it's usually a mixed bag.
-I point to what commercial vendors that I do, not because such contributes squat to my wealth, but because they do the work of in some manner of contributing to music history.
+I point to what commercial vendors that I do, not because such contributes squat to my wealth, but because they do the work in some manner of clarifying or contributing to music history.
 If I list such as recording catalogs, for instance, it's to make it easier for the reader to find something.
-If it's listed in the HMR Project it's simply because it's a good source or better than others as I try to cover the spectrum.
+If it's listed in the HMR Project it's because it's a good source or better than others as I try to cover the spectrum.
 I've no agenda here beyond what is a responsibility to itself, being a directly objective history of music and modern recording.
-Nor do these pages exist to persuade anyone of any way to go ideologically, philosophically, politically, religiously or otherwise.
+Nor do these pages exist to persuade anyone of any particular way to go ideologically, philosophically, politically, religiously or otherwise.
+In the meantime, were I Google I'd be reducing the page rank on numberless websites which pretend to offer content buried somewhere, if you can find one single sentence of it, in a swarm of advertising.
+Yeah, it's called irrelevant spam.
+But it looks to me like the more of it there is on a webpage the higher Google ranks it.

-For various perspectives on this or that like humor or news I visit a small spectrum of social media sites from Gettr to Mastodon once per week while making drops.
+For various perspectives on this or that like humor or news I visit a small spectrum of social media sites from Bluesky to Truth Social once per week while making drops.
+(During which I get to see the animals who people post!)
 I've never been drawn to Facebook, thus neither Instagram nor Threads.
-I don't bother at Quora or Reddit because they simply don't get it.
+More than ten years ago, about the time that I started these histories, it didn't look like I could accomplish a lot there, nor with social media in general, and just never got back nor likely will since social media requires time of which I'm in limited supply.
+I don't bother at Quora (all the terrible things that people do to each other) or Reddit (a lot of good art) because they simply don't get it, their monitors not the most conscious, knowledgeable or diligent on Earth.
+Nor do I drop at gab anymore, though think that one should visit now and then to know what's happening there.
 Otherwise, I share this journey through music history at:

 Tumblr Classical